Skip to content

 Access `Chat Input Box` in `Chat Panel`

-• Recommended Language Model: Claude Sonnet.
+• Recommended Language Model: The latest and greatest Claude model.

 Please check the GitHub Copilot plan for details on the free and subscription models.